Trust for Oxfordshire’s Environment Grants: Main Fund

 - We prefer not to fund the production of leaflets.

-- We do not fund revenue costs alone, but can support a proportion of revenue costs which are required to support the delivery of practical projects.
+- Most projects funded by TOE should involve capital works to improve a site.
+We do not fund revenue costs alone, but can support a proportion of revenue costs which are required to support the delivery of practical projects.